Moawia-Sabour/Data_Analysis_Projects/Students_performance/README.md

-# 📊 Global Store Sales Analysis
+# 🎓 Students Performance Analysis

 ## 📌 Project Overview

-This project focuses on analyzing the Global Store sales dataset to evaluate sales performance, profitability, customer behavior, shipping operations, and regional performance.
+This project analyzes student performance data to understand the relationship between academic results, attendance, family background, study habits, parental support, and other student-related factors.

-The main objective was to transform raw sales data into an interactive Power BI dashboard that provides clear and actionable business insights.
+The objective was to transform student-level data into an interactive Power BI dashboard that can help educational institutions understand student performance and identify factors that may influence academic outcomes.

 ---

 ## 🎯 Business Objectives

-The analysis aimed to answer key business questions:
+The analysis aimed to answer questions such as:

-- How are sales and profit performing?
+- How many students are included in the dataset?
-- Which regions and markets generate the highest sales?
+- What is the average student age?
-- Which products and sub-categories perform best?
+- Which school has more students?
+- How does academic performance differ between schools?
+- How does absenteeism vary by school?
+- Does study time relate to academic performance?
+- Does family support affect student performance?
+- How do internet access and paid classes relate to grades?
+- What is the relationship between family size and student characteristics?
-- How are sales changing compared to the previous year?
+- How are previous failures distributed among students?
-- Which shipping modes are most frequently used?
-- Which customer segments contribute the most orders?
-- How do sales vary across months?
-- Where are potential opportunities to improve profitability?

 ---